 Visitors can stroll under the GA 400 ramp soaring high above, gaze at the creek from three beautiful bridges, and walk among old-growth and newly planted native trees.
 This trail is named for the Cheshire family who settled the area in the 19th century.

 This sunny trail meanders through 3.5 acres of butterfly-friendly plants along the creek’s northern fork and features Midtown Atlanta skyline views.
 The trail leads visitors along the creek to a clearing where native species are thriving.

 Confluence Trail (1.5 miles round-trip)

 Native Americans gathered where the South and North Forks meet.
 Peachtree Creek officially starts at the confluence of these two streams.
 Today, visitors regularly see deer, otter, and a beaver family raising its kits beneath GA 400.

 Zonolite Park (1 mile round-trip)

 Once an industrial brownfield, this area has been restored to a native meadow and wetland with a trail system.
-This greenspace is part of a wildlife corridor that includes Morningside Nature Preserve and Herbert Taylor-Daniel Johnson Park.
+This green space is part of a wildlife corridor that includes Morningside Nature Preserve and Herbert Taylor Park-Daniel Johnson Nature Preserve area.
 Visitors particularly enjoy the low sandy banks and up-close views of the creek.